Get Schooled

 Set up a video call to study with friends.
 For this to work, you all have to agree to block out a set time of studying before socializing.
 By uniting around a common goal, you can get your respective assignments and studying done together.

-The Pomodoro technique can help you focus on a task by using timed sessions and a timed break in between each session:
+The Pomodoro technique can help you focus on a task by using timed sessions and a timed break in between each one.
+Here's how it works:

 1. Choose a task to work on.